-2.1 Parents and Guardians who accept a place for their child at the School undertake to uphold the School's policies and regulations, including this policy.
-They will support the School's values in matters such as attendance and punctuality, behaviour, uniform/dress and appearance, standards of academic work, extra-curricular activities and homework/private study.

-- 2.2 Parents and guardians should understand that the School expects pupils to be ready to learn and to participate in school activities.
+- 2.1 Parents and Guardians who accept a place for their child at the School undertake to uphold the School's policies, regulations and Terms and Conditions, including this policy.
+They will support the School's values in matters such as attendance and punctuality, behaviour, uniform/dress and appearance, standards of academic work, co-curricular activities and homework/private study. - 2.2 Parents and guardians should understand that the School expects pupils to be ready to learn and to participate in school activities and abide by the School values and ethos.
 Pupils should attend school and lessons punctually and follow the School's Attendance Policy.
 They should care for the buildings, equipment and furniture.
-Parents should support the School in its expectation that pupils will behave at all times in a manner that reflects the best interests of the whole community. - 2.3 Parents will always be informed of any serious discipline problems and may be invited in to meet the Head of Senior School/Head of Sixth, or Deputy Head(s) to discuss a serious matter.
+Parents should support the School in its expectation that pupils will behave at all times in a manner that reflects the best interests of the whole community. - 2.3 Parents will always be informed of any serious discipline problems and may be invited in to meet the Headteacher/Head of Sixth, or Deputy Head(s) to discuss a serious matter.
 In cases of exclusion, parents are involved formally throughout the process.
-They will be informed if their child has been searched for a prohibited item see Search & Confiscation Policy.
+They will be informed if their child has been searched for a prohibited item - see Search & Confiscation Policy.